Are there health benefits of sitting in a sauna?

 Yes, you really do need to sweat.
 You especially need to do so in today’s environment.
 Just by stepping outside your door, you’re exposed to all kinds of harmful elements that you’re absorbing right into your skin.
 What’s the solution?

 Using a sauna is actually one of the best ways of flushing these toxins from your body.
-This is because elements such as lead, copper and zinc are all deep in your skin.
+This is because elements such as lead, arsenic and cadmium are all deep in your skin.
 By spending time in a sauna, you can actually sweat those elements out.
 It’s a safe and easy way to counteract the effects of these elements in your body.

 5. It relieves stress